zencrepes/docs/serverless/README.md

 />

 <Note type="tip">
 This section refers to ZenCrepes as "Serverless", this is not entirely true.
-For GitHub authentication to be possible, a callback URL is required (by GitHub).
-URL used to redirect the authenticated user to the application.
+For GitHub authentication to be possible, GitHub requires a callback URL to be provided.
+This URL used to redirect the authenticated user to the application after successful authentication, but obviously GitHub has no way to reach your browser directly in a client-side only setup.
 So a small service is hosted by the application to handle the authentication flow.
 But once authenticated, all of the API calls are made directly between the browser and GitHub.
 </Note>

 ## How it works